Nogales City Council calls on feds to remove all border razor wire in the Arizona city

 NOGALES, Ariz. — Officials in this Arizona border city passed a resolution Wednesday night condemning the installation of new razor wire that now covers the entirety of a tall border wall through downtown.

-The City Council in Nogales, which sits on the border with Nogales, Mexico, wants the federal government to remove all concertina wire installed within the city limits.
+The City Council in Nogales wants the federal government to remove all concertina wire installed within the city limits.

 Otherwise, Nogales Mayor Arturo Garino said the city will sue.